PratikMaitra/Sym_chk/README.md

 ## Description

 Sym_Chk ( Symptom Checker Tool ) is a healthcare application that allows users to extract a list of positively identified signs and symptoms from clinical text.
-It was built using the Flask and spacy packages available in python.
+It was built using the Flask and spacy python packages.
 The tool uses a custom fine-tuned BioBERT model(en_ner_biobert_symptom) which is available on Hugging Face.
 It also makes use of the Stanza library`s negation detection feature and the simcin mapping of the Nimble Miner app.
 The application was built as part of a research study on symptom identification of clinical notes of patients suffering from AML.

 ## Features
 - Limit of 1000 characters for the input clinical note.